 Funds must be spent “for any purpose consistent with providing in-person instruction, including Covid-19 testing, cleaning, personal protective equipment, facility needs, staffing costs, and social and mental health supports provided in conjunction with in-person instruction.”

 No. But the legislation does not override the bargaining rights of employee unions, which can demand safety and health protections that the state does not require for reopening.
-Fremont Unified and Santa Ana Unified are among the districts that will forfeit extra funding by not offering students other than those in prioritized groups the option of in-person instruction.

 How will funding levels be determined?

 As with the $2 billion return-to-school incentive grants, the Local Control Funding Formula will determine how the $4.6 billion will be distributed to districts.